avo-hq/docs.avohq.io/docs/3.0/guides/multi-language-urls.md

 end
 ```

-This implementation uses `I18n.with_locale` to set the desired locale for the duration of the request, ensuring consistent localization behavior across Avo's interface.
+This implementation uses `I18n.with_locale` to set the desired locale for the duration of the request, ensuring consistent localization behavior across Avo's interface and that it won't impact the other non-Avo parts of your app.